 Select Committee Inquiry into Illegal Possession of Firearms: With regard to the Committee recommendations and Government response, no further decisions will occur until after the election.

-It was noted that the Armourer does not classify firearms on requests from the public; these need to go through PNHQ.
+It was noted that the Armourer does not classify firearms on the request from public, these need to go through PNHQ.

-Meeting Concluded 1250 hrs.
+Meeting Concluded 1250hrs.